EliseWindbloom/AutoActionPy/README.md

 Actions list example:
 ```
-#---Opens a new notepad, types in it and saves it to a file named newfile.txt
+#---Opens a new notepad, types in it and saves as text file
 # Navigate to a menu
 run notepad.exe
 wait notepad_new.png